Interview Completion Flow

 The Thank-You Screen

-Once the interview ends, participants are greeted with a celebratory completion screen.
-Here is what it includes:
+Once the interview ends, participants see a clean, simple completion screen.

 Thank-You Message